carbon-design-system/carbon/docs/guides/support.md

 conversation started in case you get stuck.

 - “Could you share more about what you’ve already tried?”
-- “Can you share more about your use-case?”
+- “Can you share more about your usecase?”
 - “Can you add a repro (reproduction) using Stackblitz?”
 - “After searching through FILL IN RESOURCE HERE, I was able to find this and thought it might be helpful...
 Let me know if that works.”